nurujjamanpollob/Universal-String-Replacer-Java/README.md

 <ul>
 <li>Reading files and subdirectories</li>
 <li> Find and replace a string occurrence in the files under a directory depending on provided parameters.</li>
+<li>Find a string occurrence in a file or files under a directory.</li>
 </ul>

 I've created this library to help developers to perform file-system-based operations in a simple and easy way.

-This library's primary goal is providing a flexible java library to bulk replace a string occurrence in the files under a directory.
+This library's primary goal is providing a flexible java library to bulk find & replace a string occurrence in the files under a directory.

+Reading text file for occurrence is introduced recently with version 2.0.0, with similar functionality to the previous version, bulk processing in its core always.

 All APIs are well-tested, and it reliably tests and read and replaces the string in only text files.
 This library does not read or replace the string in binary files,